NTR153/Spring/README.md

 2. Constructor Injection
 3. Setter Injection

-If qualifier and primary, both are being used, qualifier will be preffered
+If qualifier and primary, both are being used, qualifier will be preffered.

+Client <--> Server <--> Database
+Server has three layers -
+1. Controller - Sends and accepts requests.
+Works on model objects.
+2. Service - Does the programming, logical operations, processings, etc.
+3. Repository - Also called DAO (Data Access Object).
+It is responsible to interact with Database/Repository.